lynnt/WarGame/README.md

 make: to compile wargame (aka main)

-run: to run the game
+make wargame: to run the game

-clean: to clean the project
+make clean: to clean the project